syncthing/syncthing/protocol/PROTOCOL.md

  - Bit 17 ("P") is set when there is no permission information for the file.
 This is the case when it originates on a non-permission- supporting file system.
-Changes to only permission bits should be disregarded on files with this bit set.
+Changes to only permission bits SHOULD be disregarded on files with this bit set.
+The permissions bits MUST be set to the octal value 0666.

- - Bit 0 through 17 are reserved for future use and SHALL be set to zero.
+ - Bit 0 through 16 are reserved for future use and SHALL be set to zero.

 The hash algorithm is implied by the Hash length.
 Currently, the hash